-➤ The ongoing market design changes require technical changes to keep up to date with market developments in the REMIT reporting landscape.
-REMIT data collection, data sharing and analysis is always at the tail end of market design changes in electricity and gas, but also in the field of EU financial market legislation, and has to follow any developments in this respect.
+- The ongoing market design changes require technical changes to keep up to date with market developments in the REMIT reporting landscape.
+REMIT data collection, data sharing and analysis is always at the tail end of market design changes in electricity and gas, but also in the field of EU financial market legislation, and has to follow any developments in this respect. - > The growing data volume collected by the Agency on a daily basis requires an increasing need for adequate REMIT IT expenditure in 2023 and beyond.